 3. Warming Food for Dogs

-These are foods that increase body heat, inflammation and can even contribute to dehydration in a dog with naturally hot energy.
+These are types of foods that increase body heat, inflammation and can even contribute to dehydration in a dog with naturally hot energy.
 Many warming and hot foods are some of the most common ingredients in dog food, so it’s no wonder so many pets are showing symptoms of hot energies.
+A hot diet, for example, includes hot foods like lamb, sheep, venison, and trout.

 These foods can be helpful for dogs that have cold energies, though.
 Check out a few things you may notice in dogs that could benefit from warming proteins in their diet: